Connect with us

 The Government has already paid landowners around City Cabanas in Nairobi a total of Sh4.7 billion, according to an engineer at the Ministry of Roads.

-The landowners who have been compensated occupy just one kilometre of the total road distance, meaning the compensation could end up accounting 30 per cent of the project’s final cost.
+The landowners who have been compensated occupy just one kilometre of the total road distance, meaning the compensation could end up accounting for 30 per cent of the project’s final cost.

 The Eastern bypass, which connects Mombasa Road to Ruiru-Kiambu [part of the Northern bypass] was initially projected to cost Sh4.2 billion.
 The amount paid out to landowners around City Cabanas exceeds half the original budget for the project.